How to Use Filters in Make: A Complete Guide

 Make’s filter settings are highly versatile, allowing you to create complex filtering logic using operators like AND, OR, and NOT.
 These operators help you combine multiple conditions to fine-tune your data filtering.
 For example, you can set a filter to proceed only if a text contains a particular string and a number is within a specific range.

 Filters can be applied to various data sources, including files, APIs, and databases.
 This flexibility ensures that no matter where your data comes from, you can always apply the necessary conditions to manage it effectively.
-Understanding how to use filters is essential for creating efficient workflows that automate tasks and improve productivity.
+Understanding filters is essential for creating efficient workflows that automate tasks and improve productivity.

 Routes